danielelder/govuk-frontend-embedded/README.md

 This project only serves as an example of how to implement embedded css into a webpage page.

-Projects should implement there own solution and not rely on this repo being kept up to date.
+Projects should implement their own solution and not rely on this repo being kept up to date.